jjcss/Git_Github_Workshop_Fall_2022/README.md

 <img width="355" alt="Screen Shot 2022-09-25 at 9 39 32 PM" src="https://user-images.githubusercontent.com/71786791/192177514-7d7843f9-5fac-4b53-a26a-1337c91ccb32.png">
 4. After you add your primary email, you will need to `verify your email address (important)`.
 Take a few minutes to verify your email.
 Github will send you an email, and you'll need to click the link that they sent you and you should see a message like below:
 <img width="522" alt="Screen Shot 2022-09-25 at 9 42 06 PM" src="https://user-images.githubusercontent.com/71786791/192177749-69bb25de-95b0-4e93-a843-28bc7e4d1b5e.png">
-5. Next, under `Primary email address", select the email that you just listed and click `Save`.
+5. Next, under `Primary email address`, select the email that you just listed and click `Save`.
 <img width="779" alt="Screen Shot 2022-09-25 at 9 43 43 PM" src="https://user-images.githubusercontent.com/71786791/192177983-fd1efd8a-ff76-4c99-b881-7a10742b5430.png">
 6. Scroll down a little bit and make sure this is checked:
 <img width="777" alt="Screen Shot 2022-09-25 at 9 47 07 PM" src="https://user-images.githubusercontent.com/71786791/192178183-8bbe53f2-ff03-4764-9aa5-cfc045d6570f.png">